tiendung8a6/Speaking-Vstep/README.md

 I recently bought a book as a gift for my friend.
 I purchased it at a local bookstore because my friend loves reading and I wanted to surprise them with a thoughtful present.
 #### **3. Do you prefer going shopping on your own or going with other people?
 Why?**
 I prefer going shopping with other people as it provides me different perspectives and opinions, making the experience more enjoyable and fruitful.

+### 1.4 TOPIC 4: Fashion
+#### **1. Do you like casual or formal clothes?**
+I prefer casual clothes due to their comfortable and relaxed nature.
+They allow for more freedom of movement and expression.
+#### **2. How do you dress to work?**
+I dress professionally for work, ensuring my attire is appropriate and reflects a polished image.
+I choose outfits that are comfortable yet maintain a level of sophistication.
+#### **3. What's your favourite clothing item in winter?**
+My favorite clothing item in winter is a cozy oversized sweater.
+It keeps me warm and comfortable during the cold season.